Carlos M. Gutierrez

 He currently serves as the Chair of the U.S. Chamber of Commerce’s U.S.-Cuba Business Council, which works to strengthen and expand business relationships between the two countries.

-Secretary Gutierrez is Chairman of the Board of Trustees of Meridian International Center.
+Secretary Gutierrez is Chairman of the Board of Trustees of Meridian International Center and Chairman of the National Foreign Trade Council.
 He also serves on the Advisory Committee for Presidential Leadership Scholars.

 Secretary Gutierrez was born in Havana, Cuba.
 He is married to Edilia, and has three grown children.